 1. Make copies of your data and store the master copy away.
 Use the copy for making edits, cutting and pasting, etc.

-2. Tabulate the information, i.e., add up the number of ratings, rankings, yes’s, no’s for each question.
+2. Tabulate the information, i.e., add up the number of ratings, rankings, yes’s, and no’s for each question.

 3. For ratings and rankings, consider computing a mean, or average, for each question.
 For example, “For question #1, the average ranking was 2.4”.
 This is more meaningful than indicating, e.g., how many respondents ranked 1, 2, or 3.